What You See is What You Get: Exploiting Visibility for 3D Object Detection: Experiments

-\paragraph{Ablation studies} To understand how much improvement each component provides, we perform additional ablation studies.
-We start from our final model and remove one component at a time.
-Key observations from Tab.~\ref{tab:ablation} are: \begin{itemize} \item (\textbf{a}, b) Replacing early fusion (a) with late fusion (b) results in a 1.4\% drop in overall mAP. \item (\textbf{b}, c, d) Replacing drilling (b) with culling (c) results in a 11.4\% drop on bus and a 4.9\% drop on trailer.
+{\bf Ablation studies:} To understand how much improvement each component provides, we perform ablation studies by starting from our final model and removing one component at a time.
+Key observations from Tab.~\ref{tab:ablation} are: \setlist{nolistsep} \begin{itemize}[noitemsep] \item \textbf{Early fusion} (\textbf{a},b): Replacing early fusion (a) with late fusion (b) results in a 1.4\% drop in overall mAP. \item \textbf{Drilling} (\textbf{b},c,d): Replacing drilling (b) with culling (c) results in a 11.4\% drop on bus and a 4.9\% drop on trailer.
 In practice, most augmented trucks and trailers tend to be severely occluded and are removed if the culling strategy is applied.
-Replacing drilling (b) with naive augmentation (d) results in a 1.9\% drop on bus and 3.1\% drop on trailer, likely due to inconsistent visibility when naively augmenting objects. \item (\textbf{b}, e) Removing object augmentation (b$\rightarrow$e) leads to significant drops in mAP on classes affected by object augmentation, including in a 2.5\% drop on truck, 13.7\% on bus, and 7.9\% on trailer. \item (\textbf{e}, f) Removing temporal aggregation (e$\rightarrow$f) results in worse performance on every class and a 9.4\% drop in overall mAP. \item (\textbf{f}, g, h) Removing visibility stream off a \textit{vanilla} two-stream approach (f$\rightarrow$g) drops overall mAP by 1.4\%.
+Replacing drilling (b) with naive augmentation (d) results in a 1.9\% drop on bus and 3.1\% drop on trailer, likely due to inconsistent visibility when naively augmenting objects. \item \textbf{Object augmentation} (\textbf{b},e): Removing object augmentation (b$\rightarrow$e) leads to significant drops in mAP on classes affected by object augmentation, including in a 2.5\% drop on truck, 13.7\% on bus, and 7.9\% on trailer. \item \textbf{Temporal aggregation} (\textbf{e},f): Removing temporal aggregation (e$\rightarrow$f) leads to worse performance for every class and a 9.4\% drop in overall mAP. \item \textbf{Visibility stream} (\textbf{f},g,h): Removing the visibility stream off a \textit{vanilla} two-stream approach (f$\rightarrow$g) drops overall mAP by 1.4\%.
 Interestingly, the most dramatic drops are over pedestrian (+7.5\%), barrier(+3.3\%), and traffic cone (+3.7\%).
 Shape-wise, these objects are all ``skinny'' and tend to have less LiDAR points on them.
 This suggests visibility helps especially when having less points.
-A single-stream network with only visibility (h) underperforms a \textit{vanilla} PointPillars (g) by 4\%. \item (\textbf{g}, i, j, k) Object augmentation (g$\rightarrow$i) improves vanilla PointPillars (g) by an average of 9.1\% in AP on augmented classes.
-Temporal aggregation (g$\rightarrow$j) improves vanilla PointPillars by 8.6\% in overall mAP.
-Adding both (g$\rightarrow$k) increases the overall mAP by 11.0\%. \end{itemize}
+The network with only a visibility stream (h) underperforms a \textit{vanilla} PointPillars (g) by 4\%. \item \textbf{Vanilla PointPillars} (\textbf{g},i,j,k): On top of vanilla PointPillars, object augmentation (g$\rightarrow$i) improves mAP over augmented classes by 9.1\%; temporal aggregation (g$\rightarrow$j) improves overall mAP by 8.6\%.
+Adding both (g$\rightarrow$k) improves overall mAP by 11.0\%. \end{itemize}